Applying for SME status

 An enterprise's SME status will expire two years after the date of closure of the accounts on which the declaration was based.

-To renew the SME status, enterprises should complete an updated declaration form (based on the latest approved accounts) and send it to email@example.com by clicking the 'submit by email' button on the last page of the form.
+To renew the SME status, enterprises should complete an updated declaration on the qualification of an enterprise as a micro, small or medium-sized enterprise (SME) (based on the latest approved accounts) and send it to firstname.lastname@example.org by clicking the 'submit by email' button on the last page of the form.
 The sender will receive automated confirmation of receipt of the email.

 Supporting documents are only needed where one or more of the following applies: